 Application for Admission to the Master of Science Degree Program

-Prospective students should display an aptitude for completing graduate-level coursework, a capacity for making positive contributions in their professional life, and a willingness and capacity to engage in self-reflection to develop skills and competencies.
+Prospective students should display an aptitude for completing graduate-level coursework, a capacity for making positive contributions in their professional life and a willingness and capacity to engage in self-reflection to develop skills and competencies.

 - submit official academic transcripts to the IIRP from all undergraduate and graduate institutions attended.
 Official transcripts should be mailed to: IIRP, 531 Main Street, Bethlehem, PA 18018-5837 USA.
-Electronic transcripts should be emailed to: This email address is being protected from spambots.
-You need JavaScript enabled to view it. and
+Electronic transcripts should be emailed to

 - submit three letters of reference, along with the Graduate School Recommendation Form.
 These letters should be from persons who know both the character of the applicant and the ability of the applicant to be successful in demanding graduate study in our professional discipline, and